Start of the overlay

 See expandable image , opens new browser window | Show text version, opens overlay

 The most popular gifts are gift cards.
-Fifty-five percent of holiday shoppers say they would like to receive them, while clothing and accessories follow closely behind (49%).
-Books, video games or other media and personal care or beauty items follow after with 28% and 25%, respectively.10
+Fifty percent of holiday shoppers they would like to receive them, while clothing and accessories follow closely behind (46%).
+Books, video games or other media and personal care or beauty items follow after with 27% and 23%, respectively.
+Other popular gift items include electronics, home décor and jewelry.8

 The bottom line

 The holiday season is not only a time for warmth and togetherness, but also a season of financial decisions.
-With an average of $3,294 allocated for holiday travel and $902 designated for gifts and decorations, the holiday expenses can add up quickly.
-It's clear that many start their shopping early to manage these costs efficiently.
+With an average of $2,334 allocated for holiday travel and $890 designated for gifts and decorations, the holiday expenses can add up quickly.

 Invest your way